8 Getting data into R

-In this lesson we will introduce ways to get data from external files into R, how R works with data, and how to use functions to explore your data frame.
+In this lesson we will introduce methods to get data from external files into R.

 After completing this lesson learners will be able to